 Next to making these important generation-connections, another major objective of this sporting event is to stimulate people of all ages to have an active and healthy lifestyle.
 Research have indeed shown that sport-minded and active parents are more likely to have active children and sportive kids are likely to inspire parents and grandparents to be active as well.

-The conceptis shared with cities around the world, with the relay baton as symbol.
+The concept is shared with cities around the world, with the relay baton as symbol.
 The creative concept is very flexible, cities can decide how many sports are offered during the event, size of the event, etc. Partners can contribute in kind (for instance sports material), with commitment and enthusiasm.
 There is much co-creation involved, and the event can be organised with very limited budget.
 Generation Games for instance works closely together with UNICEF.
-The symbol of positive legacy, passing on to next generations, addressing important topics related to the work of UNICEF will be part of the edition in Rotterdam on 24 May.